qwu1221/ICN/README.md

 demo_3block.m is a small simulation example with ICN detection;

 laml_s3_7v8.m is a the real data example demonstrating the interconnection between cluster 7 and 8.
+Please use dropbox link to download the 'laml_s3_step1.mat': https://www.dropbox.com/sh/iqrz1gcqp0bug5w/AAB3RCyFk28GI-KhMgVpgarba?dl=0